Avery246813579/Python-Rainbow-Chain/README.md

 forwards, backwards, and around a seed.
 This is great for generating a sentence around a topic.

+### Prerequisites
+Before you can use Rainbow Chain, you need to install the following.
+1. Python 2/3
+2. Pip

 ## Installation
 Install the latest stable build from PyPI

     pip install RainbowChain

+## Running the tests

+If you would like to test the project, run the [test files](test) using PyTest.

 ## Usage
 The best way to understand how to use the project is looking at